 ‘How would Beethoven sound if you threw a molotov cocktail between the keys?
 It’s the inflammable temperament that distinguishes herself from the regular fortepiano player.’ - de Volkskrant

 Olga Pashchenko is one of today’s most versatile keyboard performers on the international stage.
-Equally at home on organ, harpsichord, forte and contemporary piano, she exudes a dynamic and passionate virtuosity through her colourful and highly sensitive performances of works ranging from baroque to contemporary.
+Equally at home on fortepiano, harpsichord, organ and contemporary piano, she exudes a dynamic and passionate virtuosity through her colourful and highly sensitive performances of works ranging from baroque to contemporary.

 Olga has been Hausmusikerin at the Beethoven-Haus in Bonn since 2012, where she gives regular recitals in the series Bongasse 20: music from Beethoven’s time.

-Upcoming highlights include recitals with Georg Nigl at the Heidelberg Frühling and Salzburg Festival, a duo concert in Antwerp with Alexander Melnikov, a solo recital at the Moscow Philharmonic amongst others.
+Upcoming highlights include a duo concert in Antwerp with Alexander Melnikov, a solo recital at the Moscow Philharmonic, an appearance with the Teresia Orchestra as well as a return to the AMUZ festival for its Beethoven Marathon in 2020.
 Olga has an ongoing partnership with musician Jed Wentz with whom she collaborates on a special cinematic project, performing an array of new arrangements of romantic music to accompany a selection of silent films from the 1920s such as Tartuffe and Faust by F.W.
 Murnau and La glace à trois faces by Epstein.